-(2) The Executive Vice President, Chief Corporate Sustainability Officer is a member of the Executive Committee and the Executive Vice President of the L'Oréal Foundation.
 (3) L'Oréal has established an external governance body known as the Panel of Critical Friends, which meets regularly with Jean-Paul Agon, the Group's Chairman and Chief Executive Officer, to challenge the progress made on the Sharing Beauty With All programme.
-This panel of international experts is chaired by José Maria Figueres (Former President of Costa Rica, President of the Carbon War Room, strongly committed to environmental issues) and consists of Lo Sze Ping, CEO of WWF China, Mehjabeen Abidi-Habib, Pakistani researcher in human ecology, natural resource management specialist, HRH Celenhle Dlamini, a South African who is one of the Directors of the Ubuntu Institute, David Jones, former Havas Worldwide CEO, founder of One Young World and author of Who Cares Wins, Khalid Alkhudair, CEO and founder of Glowork, an organisation advocating the emancipation of women in Saudi Arabia through employment and Helio Mattar, Chairman and Director of the Akatu institute, who works in the field of sustainable development in Brazil.
+This panel of international experts is chaired by José Maria Figueres (Former President of Costa Rica, President of the Carbon War Room, strongly committed to environmental issues) and consists of Lo Sze Ping, CEO of WWF China, Mehjabeen Abidi-Habib, Pakistani researcher in human ecology, natural resource managements specialist, HRH Celenhle Diamini, a South African who is one of the Directors of the Ubuntu Institute, David Jones, former Havas Worldwide CEO, founder of One Young World and author of Who Cares Wins, Khalid AlKhudair, CEO and founder of Glowork, an organisation advocating the emancipation of women in Saudi Arabia through employment and Helio Mattar, Chairman and Director of the Akatu Institute, who works in the field of sustainable development in Brazil.
 The last meeting of the Panel of Critical Friends was held in March 2018.